 Do you sit on the beach and read a book for fun?
 Or, are you an adrenaline junky who races speedboats, goes hang gliding, cliff dives, and goes mountain climbing?

 The more dangerous of a lifestyle, the greater the opportunity for something to go wrong.
-Life insurance companies can see this as a liability which, in turn, would raise your premiums.
-If you do live life on the edge, there is a much greater benefit for having a life insurance policy.
+Life insurance companies can see this as a liability, which, in turn, would raise your premiums.
+If you do live life on the edge, there is a much greater benefit to having a life insurance policy.

 Life insurance companies can access your driving record and see your past offenses of violated traffic laws.
 The last 3 to 5 years are weighted the heaviest, so it may be beneficial to keep a clean slate before you purchase a life insurance policy.

 How Does Smoking Affect Your Life Insurance Rates?